 - Falsifying Business Records in the First Degree under NY PL 175.10, which is a Class E Felony, or in the Second Degree under NY PL 175.05, which is a Class A misdemeanor.

 - Making a Punishable False Written Statement under NY PL 210.45, which is a Class A misdemeanor.

 - Criminal Possession of a Forged Instrument in the Second Degree under NY PL 170.25, which is a Class D felony.

-These days, the most common way that people end up in hot water with DMV is because they now have photo matching technology which can determine whether or not an individual has had a previous driver’s license.
+These days, the most common way that people end up in trouble with DMV is via photo matching technology, which can determine whether or not an individual has had a previous driver’s license.

 The standard driver’s license application is known as the MV-44.
 This form contains the following question: